8base/old-documentation/README.md

 ## Contributing to 8base Docs

 Like most great things, 8base is a work in progress.
 As a consequence of that, our documentation is constantly under development and probably in need of some TLC.
-Right now, we have two team members are maintaining the docs and, frankly, they could use a little help...
+Right now, we have two team members that are maintaining the docs, and frankly, they could use a little help...

 That's where YOU come in.
 Our documentation repo is public and open-sourced [right here](https://github.com/8base/documentation) on GitHub.
 So whenever you want to, you could: